eqbal/CarND_Capstone_CarX/README.md

 Due to the size of the file, it cannot be hosted in GitHub, so please use the following link to download: [Trained FCN snapshot](some_url_after_checking_with_carx_team).

-### Roadmap

-  - Build the nodes described
-  - Testing with the provided simulator
-  - Upload a video sample
-  - Update the README file to include the details

-### Contribution
+### Collaboration

-Each of the four team members in `Car-X` team should handle a sections.
+Each of the team members in `Car-X` team should handle a core component.

 Assuming `Eqbal` is handling the `dbw_node`:

-- Create a branch with the first two name initiative followed by the section name: `git checkout -b eq-dbw_node`
+- Create a branch with the first two name initiative followed by the node name: `git checkout -b eq-dbw_node`

-- Commit the changes (better to have many comments with description description rather than one long commit)
+- Commit the changes: `git commit -am "descriptive but short commit"`

-- Once you are stuck push your branch so everyone in the team can check out the updates ( *don't push the code all together once you are done but rather than incrementally keep pushing changes* ): `git push -u origin eq-dbw_node`
+- Once you are stuck push your branch so everyone in the team can check out the updates: `git push -u origin eq-dbw_node`

 - For testing please keep your python notebooks inside `./notebooks` folder.

-- Please don't apply the changes directly to `master`
+- Don't apply the changes directly to `master`

 ### Task break down table
 To break down tasks and manage our task we'll be using [Github Project management](https://github.com/marketplace/category/project-management) check out the link below: